-UPDATE 10/04/12: FayObserver.com clarifies several issues in its article today.
-Mary Jo Hunt of 17 Sharon Lane in Pembroke was 54-years old and according to a neighbor, who did not provide his name, lived with her sister Deborah Jacobs.
+UPDATE 10/04/12: Several issues are clarified in the FayObserver.com article today.
+Mary Jo Hunt of 17 Sharon Lane in Pembroke lived with her sister Deborah Jacobs, according to a neighbor who would not provide his name.
 Both women worked for the Robeson County Claws and Paws Rescue.
-Glenda Hicks, the chairwoman of the rescue's board, said all of the seized dogs had been up for adoption through the rescue.
-She expects the dogs to be put down.
+Glenna Hicks, the chairwoman of the rescue's board, said all of the seized dogs had been up for adoption through the rescue.
+Hicks expects the dogs to be put down.

-The Robesonian reports that nine dogs were seized from the victim's home.
-The newspaper also reports that the victim's name is Mary Jo Hunt, a mother of three who worked with Claws and Paws Rescue.
-Sheriff Kenneth Sealey said the woman had about 10-15 dogs in the fenced-in backyard of her home, all of which were rescued.
-"She had been rescuing dogs for a number of years," Seal told reporters.
-"Some of the dogs were ones she rescued off the street."
+Nine dogs were seized from the victim's home on Sharon Lane, according to Robeson County Sheriff Kenneth Sealey.
+He identified the victim as Mary Jo Hunt, a mother of three who worked with a rescue group called Claws and Paws Rescue.
+Hunt had about 10-15 dogs in the fenced-in backyard of her home, all of which were rescued, Sheriff Sealey said.
+"Some of the dogs were ones she rescued off the street," he said.
+"She had been rescuing dogs for a number of years."

 10/02/12: Woman Killed by Own Dogs

 Pembroke, NC - In a developing story, another woman who "rescues" dogs1 has been attacked and killed by her own dogs.
 Robeson County Sheriff Ken Sealey said they responded to a home on Sharon Lane after they received a 911 call about a woman being attacked.
 Sealey said the victim was "mangled and her clothes torn off" after attempting to stop a fight between her dogs.
 Police found the victim lying dead on the ground near the gate of her fenced-in backyard.